kalininalab/DataSAIL/docs/workflow/solvers.rst

 .. code-block:: shell

-    mamba install -c conda-forge glpk
+    mamba install -c conda-forge cvxopt

-Then, you can request the GLPK solver by :code:`--solver GLPK` (CLI) or :code:`solver="GLPK"` (Python API).
+Then, you can request the GLPK_MI solver either by :code:`--solver GLPK` or :code:`--solver GLPK_MI` (both for CLI) or :code:`solver="GLPK"` or :code:`solver="GLPK_MI"` (both Python API).
+Technically, GLPK and GLPK_MI are two different solver, but developed by the same group and GLPK_MI is an extension of GLPK for mixed-integer problems.
+Because GLPK(_MI) is part of the "GNU universe" is free to use.
-GLPK is free to use but did not perform well in our tests.
-Therefore, we recommend using SCIP instead.

 GUROBI
 ======